revezone/revezone/README.md

 Revezone is currently in a public beta.
 Please report a [issue](https://github.com/revezone/revezone/issues/new), if you have any suggestions or questions.

 ## Features
-* Board: A whiteboard function based on Excalidraw.
+* Excalidraw Board: A whiteboard function based on Excalidraw.
+* Tldraw Board: A whiteboard function base on Tldraw.
 * Note: A Notion-like note-taking function.
 * File Management: You can manage notes or boards based on folder.